Pallavi Dey

 Pallavi Dey (23 February 1997 – 15 May 2022), also known as Pallabi Dey, was an Indian actress, who worked in the Bengali film industry.
 She started her career with the Bengali serial Tobu Mone Rekho.
 She is best known for the serial Ami Sirajer Begum.

 Career

-Pallavi started her career with the serial Resham Jhanpi.
+Pallavi started her career in 2017 with the serials Tobu Mone Rekho and Resham Jhanpi.
 In 2018, she was given the role of Lutfa in the serial Ami Sirajer Begum.
 Other work by Dey included Kunjochaya, Saraswatir Prem, and Mon Mane Na.

 Death

 Dey died on 15 May 2022.
 According to The Times of India, she was found hanging from a ceiling fan and rushed to Bangur Hospital, where she was declared dead.
 She committed suicide.
 Dey lived with her partner Sagnik Chakroborty, and he informed the police that she had died.
 Dey's father, Nilu Dey, told the police that he believed that Chakroborty and another woman had murdered Dey.
 Garfa Police arrested Chakroborty on 17 May 2022 after a long interrogation.

 Chakroborty is married, but had filed a petition for divorce, and had been living with Dey since then.